MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/install-console.md

 - The VMM version of the console must match the System Center version of the VMM server.
 For example, to connect to a VMM server running System Center 2025, the VMM console version must also be 2025.
 ::: moniker-end
 - You can only install one version of the console on a single machine.
+::: moniker range="sc-vmm-2025"
+- The VMM Console is installed with the same installer as the VMM server.
+Ensure you have the installer downloaded from one of the [procurement channels](/system-center/vmm/install?view=sc-vmm-2022#before-you-start).
+::: moniker-end
+::: moniker range="sc-vmm-2022"
+- The VMM Console is installed with the same installer as the VMM server.
+Ensure you have the installer downloaded from one of the [procurement channels](/system-center/vmm/install?view=sc-vmm-2025#before-you-start).
+::: moniker-end

 ::: moniker range=">=sc-vmm-2019"